AgustinQuetto/nodejs-authentication/README.md

 -   The idea of this server base is have an abstraction of methods, keeping the core code unchanged and impacting through the configuration.
 -   If you need to extend the user's model, you can do so by adding properties in UserModelCustomProps.
 This will be unified to the model.

+Sendgrid emails:

+-   Sendgrid is used as a third-party messaging service and is integrated into mailController.
+The library is abstracted in the send method of the class.
+You can configure the apikey and the sender in config.js

+Sendgrid templates:

+-   Welcome: it has the dynamic values "name" (firstname) and "confirmation" (link).

 Terminal commands:

 -   npm run local (local development)